nf-core/website/markdown/usage/installation.md

 ## Install the pipeline

 ### Automatic
-This pipeline itself needs no installation - NextFlow will automatically fetch it from GitHub if `nf-core/YOUR_PIPELINE` is specified as the pipeline name.
+This pipeline itself needs no installation - nextflow will automatically fetch it from GitHub if `nf-core/YOUR_PIPELINE` is specified as the pipeline name.

 ### Offline
 The above method requires an internet connection so that Nextflow can download the pipeline files.
 If you're running on a system that has no internet connection, you'll need to download and transfer the pipeline files manually: